mikesson/apigee-mint-node/README.md

 ## kickstart

-Deploys a chain of entities for a read-to-use sample configuration.
+Deploys a chain of entities for a ready-to-use sample configuration.
 This command makes use of the `/config` directory where all YML files reside.
 If you are familiar with the monetization settings, you can edit all configuration files.

 ### Examples